SynteLang/SynteLang/README.md

 This semi-permissive licence has been chosen to reflect the fact that this implementation is a prototype only and has no commercial value.
 Suggestions, including improvements to the code are welcome.
-If you would like to fork the code for more radical changes then we wholeheartly suggest you instead write a unique live coding platform from scratch.
+If you would like to fork the code for more radical changes then we wholeheartedly suggest you instead write a unique live coding platform from scratch.
 The file is of an order of only three thousand lines of code after all, and the learning experience will be invaluable to you.
 Please get in touch if you have further questions.

 ### Influences and other live-coding environments
-The term live-coding is generally taken to mean on-the-fly composition of algorithmically generated audio or graphical artifacts using software.
+The term live-coding is generally taken to mean on-the-fly composition of algorithmically generated audio or graphical artefacts using software.
 We recommend exploring TidalCycles and Pure Data in particular.
 If you are more visual/graphical oriented there are live coding languages/environments for that space too.
-Many influences and inspirations have been drawn upon either deliberately or subconciously in the creation of Syntə.
-They include assembly language, Forth, RPN calculators, VIM, the live-coding laguages mentioned above, modular synthesis, Musique Concrète, Go itself (the language Syntə is implemented in) and unix-like systems in general - primarily FreeBSD which was the first OS to host Syntə, both for development and execution.
+Many influences and inspirations have been drawn upon either deliberately or subconsciously in the creation of Syntə.
+They include assembly language, Forth, RPN calculators, VIM, the live-coding languages mentioned above, modular synthesis, Musique Concrète, Go itself (the language Syntə is implemented in) and unix-like systems in general - primarily FreeBSD which was the first OS to host Syntə, both for development and execution.

-### Future possiblities for Syntə
+### Future possibilities for Syntə
 The main focus of development is building up a library of functions which provide useful and intuitive abstractions to speed up and simplify performing.
 It would be great if translations of this document and the language itself become available in future, get in touch if you can help with this.
 A live distro with Syntə included could be useful for users of other operating systems to boot from.
-Another possiblity for the code is integration with a terminal library such as tcell or bubbletea for a slicker UI.
+Another possibility for the code is integration with a terminal library such as tcell or bubbletea for a slicker UI.
 Future additions include providing for audio and MIDI input and use of other sound drivers than OSS/ALSA.
 A browser-based interface is another option, which would make the program extremely portable.
 This could be as simple as redirecting stdout to a local websocket server.
 You may consider the current implementation of Syntə to be a prototype.
 At present most of the basic features have been taken care of, and as the language is tried out by different people, changes and adjustments that will tidy up and make performing easier may become apparent.
 The core aims of fun and accessibility won't change.

 ### General principles of live coding performance